 - You’ll feel full and satisfied.
 Unlike many other low carb diets, a high-fat diet will also leave you feeling fuller and satisfied for longer because protein and fats promote increased satiety.

 - You’ll benefit from healthy fats.
 Healthy fats and fatty acids do more than just help you feel satiated, they’re also awesome for your skin, healthy hair and tissue recovery.

-- You’re eating less sugar.
+- You’ll eat less sugar.
 The keto diet cuts out simple carbohydrates (that are found in cereals, juices and lost of packaged food) and therefore the refined sugars that are hidden in many of the foods we eat.
 Simple carbs are dangerous because they convert quickly to fat on the body – so cutting them of your diet is great when you’re looking to lose weight.

-- It’s not easy.
 Let’s be real, strict diets that cut out whole food groups like the keto diet can be difficult to follow.
+It can be hard to find something on the menu that is carb-free.
 They can also feel incredibly restrictive and mean you fall off the wagon because the diet is too hard to sustain.
 For most people, applying the strict 70/25/5 rule to every meal is the hardest part and can prove next to impossible when dining out.

-- It’s no long-term solution.
 When you’re in ketosis, your body is technically in a survival state.
-If you remain in this state for too long, your metabolism begins to slow down.
+If you remain in this state for too long, your metabolism may begin to slow down.
 Remember, diets like these are a quick fix solution and not sustainable in the long run, and more often than not you end of putting the weight right back on once you return back to your normal regime.

 Sam Wood’s final verdict on the Keto diet